Julz19/LLM-Computing/README.md

 The script reuses the vocabulary and device settings from `train.py` and uses `get_attention_matrix()` at inference time.

+## Attention caching

+From `v0.2` onwards the attention scorer stores LLM-evaluated token pair scores in a global cache.
+Repeated pairs across training or sampling will therefore reuse the cached value instead of issuing a new API request.
+This reduces both latency and API cost for long sequences.

 ## Notes for development

 - `scorer.py` shows where the API key is loaded and the OpenAI client is